Working in the terminal

 xXx

-that you are done (no more input), press Ctrl D
+To tell grep that you are done (no more input), press Ctrl D (press and hold

 down the control key and while you still hold down the control key press the